PedroLucasOM/SpringBatchLearning/README.md

 **Objective:** This Job is responsible to read a flat file with a list of multiple records typed in the delimited format and print in the screen each record in your respective Java Object, calling the toString method.

-It is configured to calls a Chunk Step that receive a [FlatFileItemReader](https://github.com/PedroLucasOM/SpringBatchLearning#flatfileitemreader) and a [ItemWriter](https://github.com/PedroLucasOM/SpringBatchLearning#itemwriter), both are typed as general Java Object.
+It is configured to calls a Chunk Step that receive a **FlatFileItemReader** and a **ItemWriter**, both are typed as general Java Object.
 Is configured to process 1 record per transaction.

 <details><summary><b>Show components</b></summary>
   <br/>

-**Reader:** His reader is based in [FlatFileItemReader](https://github.com/PedroLucasOM/SpringBatchLearning#flatfileitemreader) and reads the delimited file with multiple formats [clients-multiple-file1.txt](https://github.com/PedroLucasOM/SpringBatchLearning/blob/master/files/input/clients-multiple-file1.txt), calling the lineMapper to do it. <br/>
+- **Reader:** His reader is based in **FlatFileItemReader** and reads the delimited file with multiple formats [clients-multiple-file1.txt](https://github.com/PedroLucasOM/SpringBatchLearning/blob/master/files/input/clients-multiple-file1.txt), calling the lineMapper to do it.
-**LineMapper:** The LineMapper called inside of Reader reads the lines and defines the type of each record according with your start column number.
+- **LineMapper:** The LineMapper called inside of Reader reads the lines and defines the type of each record according with your start column number.
 If it is 0, so it will be unmarshal to [Client](https://github.com/PedroLucasOM/SpringBatchLearning/blob/master/src/main/java/com/springbatch/SpringBatchLearning/model/Client.java).
 In case of the 1, it will be unmarshal to [Transaction](https://github.com/PedroLucasOM/SpringBatchLearning/blob/master/src/main/java/com/springbatch/SpringBatchLearning/model/Transaction.java).
-For both cases, the column properties are configured in their fieldSetMappers. <br/>
+For both cases, the column properties are configured in their fieldSetMappers.
-**Writer:** His writer is based in [ItemWriter](https://github.com/PedroLucasOM/SpringBatchLearning#itemwriter) and print in the screen the returned results of the Reader that was delegated to LineMapper. <br/>
+- **Writer:** His writer is based in **ItemWriter** and print in the screen the returned results of the Reader that was delegated to LineMapper.

   <br/>
 </details>